Shahid Afridi: Bowling

 Having started as a fast bowler, Afridi decided to start bowling spin after he was told he was throwing.
 He modelled himself on Pakistan leg-spinner Abdul Qadir.
 Afridi began his career as primarily a bowler, but after scoring the fastest century in his maiden ODI innings more was expected of him with the bat.
+Previewing the 2007 World Cup, ESPNcricinfo's Andrew Miller highlighted Afridi as a rare dual threat: an explosive lower-order hitter, fresh off an unbeaten 77 off 35 balls at Durban, and an underrated wrist-spinner whose brisk, accurate leg-breaks and fizz from a good length made him a consistent wicket-taking option and a major asset in tournament conditions, writing that "it is his under-rated wrist-spin that is arguably his most consistent weapon."

 In 2011, he said, "I consider myself a bowler first".
 He took 541 International wickets in his career, most of which were from the ODI format.
 While his stock ball is the leg break, his armoury also includes the googly and a "quicker one" which he can deliver in the style of a medium-pacer, reaching speeds of around 134 km/h.

 On 23 August 2018, after a match winning all-round performance in the Caribbean Premier League for Barbados Tridents, Australian cricketer Steve Smith said that he tried to model the bowling action of Afridi.
 He praised Afridi, calling him "a terrific leg-spinner".
+Afghani cricketer Rashid Khan has said that he grew up idolising Afridi and modelled Afridi's bowling action.

+Fielding

+Afridi has been described as an impact fielder: less a fixed-position run-stopper than a game-changer who produced difficult takes, chasing to the rope or snatching sharp chances in the ring, at key moments.
+His over-the-shoulder catch against New Zealand in a pivotal group match at the 2009 T20 World Cup became part of Pakistan’s title narrative, and in his younger years he dived more readily than most Pakistan fielders.
+Even as late as 2018, he was still turning up with "play-of-the-day" grabs in the PSL.